New religious movement: Beliefs and practices

-Eileen Barker has argued that NRMs should not be "lumped together", as they differ from one another on many issues.
+Eileen Barker has argued that NRMs should not be "lumped together," as they differ from one another on many issues.
 Virtually no generalisation can be made about NRMs that applies to every group, with David V. Barrett noting that "generalizations tend not to be very helpful" when studying NRMs.
 J. Gordon Melton expressed the view that there is "no single characteristic or set of characteristics" that all new religions share, "not even their newness."
-Bryan Wilson wrote, "Chief among the miss-directed assertions has been the tendency to speak of new religious movements as if they differed very little if at all, one from another.
-The tendency has been to lump them altogether and indiscriminately to attribute to all of the characteristics which are, in fact, valid for only one or two."
+Bryan Wilson wrote, "Chief among the miss-directed assertions has been the tendency to speak of new religious movements as if they differed very little, if at all, one from another.
+The tendency has been to lump them together and indiscriminately attribute all of the characteristics which are, in fact, valid for only one or two."
 NRMs themselves often claim that they exist at a crucial place in time and space.

 Scriptures

 Some NRMs venerate unique scriptures, while others reinterpret existing texts, utilizing a range of older elements.
-They frequently claim that these are not new, but rather had been forgotten truths that are being revived.
+They frequently claim that these are not new but rather forgotten truths that are being revived.
 NRM scriptures often incorporate modern scientific knowledge, sometimes with the claim that they are bringing unity to science and religion.
 Some NRMs believe that their scriptures are received through mediums.
 The Urantia Book, the core scripture of the Urantia Movement, was published in 1955 and is said to be the product of a continuous process of revelation from "celestial beings" which began in 1911.
 Some NRMs, particularly those that are forms of occultism, have a prescribed system of courses and grades through which members can progress.

 Celibacy

 Some NRMs promote celibacy, the state of voluntarily being unmarried, sexually abstinent, or both.
 Some, including the Shakers and more recent NRMs, inspired by Hindu traditions, see it as a lifelong commitment.
 Others, including the Unification Church, as a stage in spiritual development.
 In some Buddhist NRMs, celibacy is practiced mostly by older women who become nuns.
 Some people join NRMs and practice celibacy as a rite of passage in order to move beyond previous sexual problems or bad experiences.
-Groups that promote celibacy require a strong recruitment drive to survive; the Shakers established orphanages to bring new members into their community.
+Groups that promote celibacy require a strong recruitment drive to survive.
+The Shakers established orphanages, hoping that the children would become members of their community.